Special Events

 If you believe this describes your event, call us to obtain a sign and a log for food that is donated/prepared in an uninspected kitchen.

-Yes, public health inspectors may visit to check that everything meets safety standards.
+Yes, public health inspectors may visit to check that everything meets the applicable regulations.

 Water must meet Ontario’s safety standards.
 If you’re hauling water, include that in your notification form.